 The periodical and government document collections are located on the second floor.
-The Library subscribes to more than 3000 periodical titles.
+The Library subscribes to more than 3800 periodical titles.
 Listings of periodical titles are at the service areas on the first, second, and third floors.
 Northeastern's Library is a depository for both federal and Illinois state documents.
-Staff at the periodical/documents reference service desk are available for assistance with using these materials.
+Staff at the Periodical/Documents Reference Desk are available for assistance with using these materials.